kafka-ops/julie/docs/handling-delete.rst

 *NOTE*: This is a global flag, allowing/deny all delete operations.

-By default the value for this variable is false, so the Kafka Topology Builder will **not** delete any resource.
+By default the value for this variable is false, so Julie Ops will **not** delete any resource.

 Granular delete flags
 -----------